-Support for Socialism: Socialists formed an organization called 'Second International' to spread socialist ideas.
-Workers in Germany and England began forming associations to fight for better living conditions.
+Socialism Given Support: Workers in Germany and England began forming associations to fight for better living conditions.
 They set up funds for members in distress, reduction of working hours and right to vote.

-THE RUSSIAN REVOLUTION

-In 1914, Tsar Nicholas II ruled the Russian empire.
+THE RUSSIAN REVOLUTION: In 1914, Nicholas II ruled the Russian empire.

-Economy and Society: Most of the Russian population( about 85 %) were agriculturalist.
+Economy and Society: Most of the Russian population were agriculturalist.
 Industries were being set up which was mostly private property of industrialists.
 Workers were divided into groups but they did unite to strike work when they were dissatisfied.
 Peasants had no respect for nobility, very unlike the French peasant.
 Russian peasants were the only peasant community which pooled their land and their commune divided it.